Hot Cajun Crab Dip

 Instructions

-• Allow puff pastry to soften at room temperature for about 15 minutes
+• Allow cream cheese to often at room temperature

 • Drain crab meat in colander; set aside (do not rinse it)